Dmitrryy/ilab-2/triangles/3-VulkanApp/README.md

 (I'm waiting for 'softly' to release an update on win10 with blue screen support) \
 Replacement: vs2019 -> CLion. \
-I spend a lot of time trying to build a project through cmake, but I didn’t come to success
+I spend a lot of time trying to build a project through cmake, but I didnï¿½t come to success
 (I caught a couple more errors (yes, I got banned from Google)). \
 Replacement: Windows 10 -> Ubuntu. \
 Another hour to install the components.